Clarifai/old-docs/api-guide/search/annotation-search/rank.md

 # Rank

 Rank Order your search results with the intuitive insights of AI.
 Your model can identify concepts in your data and rank your search results by how confident it is that a given concept is present.
 You can even rank search results by how similar one input is to another input or region of the input model detected.
-The search results will return the input but also the annotation whhihch inclludes theh region.
+The search results will return the input but also the annotation which includes the region.

 ##  Search By Concepts